Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 - Allow the kernel to schedule other threads.
 - Update system timers.

-> Clarification: These Sleep() calls live in the ACPI GPE handling path for the GPE L02, these calls get executed at PASSIVE_LEVEL after the SCI/GPE is aacknowledged so it's not a raw ISR (because i don't think windows will even allow that) but analyzing this further while the control method runs the GPE stays masked  and the ACPI/EC work is serialized.
+> Clarification: These Sleep() calls live in the ACPI GPE handling path for the GPE L02, these calls get executed at PASSIVE_LEVEL after the SCI/GPE is acknowledged so it's not a raw ISR (because i don't think windows will even allow that) but analyzing this further while the control method runs the GPE stays masked  and the ACPI/EC work is serialized.
 With the Sleep() calls inside that path and the self rearm it seems to have the effect of making ACPI.sys get tied up in long periodic bursts (often on CPU 0) which still have the same effect on the system.

 **Wtf 2: Time-Sliced Interrupt Processing**
 The entire loop is designed to run for an extended period, processing events in batches.
 It's effectively a poorly designed task scheduler running inside an interrupt handler, capable of holding a CPU core hostage for potentially seconds at a time.